sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 The World Health Organization (WHO) has defined a signal as: Reported information on a possible causal relationship between an adverse event and a drug, the relationship being unknown or incompletely documented previously.
 Usually more than a single report is required to generate a signal, depending upon the seriousness of the event and the quality of the information.

 This definition seems mainly focused on spontaneous ADR reporting data.
-A broader approach would be to consider a signal as simply an alert from any available data source that a drug may be associated with a previously unrecognised hazard or that a known hazard may be quantitatively (e.g. more frequent) or qualitatively (e.g. more serious) different from existing knowledge.
+A broader approach would be to consider a signal as simply an alert from any available data source that a drug may be associated with a previously unrecognised hazard or that a known hazard may be quantitatively (for example more frequent) or qualitatively (for example more serious) different from existing knowledge.
 This approach is in line with the Council for International Organizations of Medical Sciences (CIOMS) VIII report (see Chapter 6), which defines a signal as: Information that arises from one or multiple sources (including observations and experiments), which suggests a new potentially causal association, or a new aspect of a known association, between an intervention and an event or a set of related events, either adverse or beneficial, that is judged to be of sufficient likelihood to justify verificatory action.

 In practice, most signals will relate to previously unrecognised hazards, but a striking example of a signal that a known hazard was more serious than previously thought occurred in the mid‐1990s.
 The non‐steroidal anti‐inflammatory drug, tiaprofenic acid, had been known to cause cystitis for over a decade, but a series of cases was then reported indicating that, if the reaction was not recognised and the drug was continued in the long term, severe chronic cystitis might occur.
 The outcome was that surgical resection of the bladder was often necessary, leading to permanent disability.

-While some signals may be detected passively (e.g. from the medical literature), the process of signal detection should be fundamentally an active one.
+While some signals may be detected passively (for example from the medical literature), the process of signal detection should be fundamentally an active one.
 In terms of finding signals in large databases, it has been suggested that this is akin to looking for a needle in a haystack, although there are likely to be lots of needles to find.
 The term data mining (actively searching for patterns in large datasets) is now widely used in this context, particularly in relation to systematic detection of signals from large spontaneous ADR databases.

 ### Processes for Signal Detection

 In the context of spontaneous ADR reporting, a signal is normally a series of cases of similar suspected ADRs reported in relation to a particular medicinal product.
-When the suspected ADR is a condition that is rare in the general population (e.g. aplastic anaemia, toxic epidermal necrolysis), a very small number of cases associated with a single drug is unlikely to be a chance phenomenon, even if the drug has been used quite widely.
-Except for certain types of event that are particularly important and likely to be drug related (e.g. anaphylaxis), a single case is not usually sufficient to raise a signal.
+When the suspected ADR is a condition that is rare in the general population (for example aplastic anaemia, toxic epidermal necrolysis), a very small number of cases associated with a single drug is unlikely to be a chance phenomenon, even if the drug has been used quite widely.
+Except for certain types of event that are particularly important and likely to be drug related (for example anaphylaxis), a single case is not usually sufficient to raise a signal.
 Three cases are generally considered to be the minimum number of cases needed.

 The amount of drug usage (i.e. some drug exposure data) is helpful in providing context to a series of reported cases, but it is not usually critical in determining whether there is a signal that needs to be evaluated.
 The strength of evidence for the individual cases will be important to consider later but, initially, the key issue is whether there is an unexpectedly large enough number of cases.

 In the past, various methods have been used to detect signals using spontaneous reporting data.
 Calculating reporting rates based on usage denominator data, as prescriptions dispensed or defined daily doses (or less accurately from estimated sales figures), may enable a signal of a particular ADR to be derived by comparison with alternative treatments.
 As spontaneous ADR reporting schemes are subject to a variable and unknown degree of under‐reporting and denominator data derived from sales data can be very inaccurate, such comparisons are crude.
 They may also be biased, particularly if the drugs being compared have been marketed for different indications or durations, or if there has been significant publicity about the adverse effects of one of the drugs.

-Disproportionality Approaches or Signal Detection The other principal approach that has been for making comparisons between drugs is to use the proportions of all ADRs for a particular drug that are of a specific type – perhaps within an organ system class of reactions (e.g. gastrointestinal or cutaneous).
+Disproportionality Approaches or Signal Detection The other principal approach that has been for making comparisons between drugs is to use the proportions of all ADRs for a particular drug that are of a specific type – perhaps within an organ system class of reactions (for example gastrointestinal or cutaneous).
 This is known as profiling, a method that has an advantage over reporting rates in that it is independent of the level of usage.
 The data can be displayed graphically as ‘ADR profiles’.
 This proportionate approach forms the basis of statistical methods which have been developed since the mid-1990s and are now widely used.
-One important advantage of these methods is that no external data (e.g. usage) are required – they are entirely based on information present on a single database.
+One important advantage of these methods is that no external data (for example usage) are required – they are entirely based on information present on a single database.

 The basic concept behind such measures of ‘disproportionality’ is whether more reports have been received for a particular drug– reaction combination than might have been expected as background noise.
 When all drugs are considered together, large ADR databases tend to have fairly stable proportions of particular reactions over time.
 That proportion is used as a baseline for comparison –to determine what would be expected if there was no signal.
 For example, in the UK Yellow Card database in the mid‐1990s, there were nearly 600 000 suspected reactions which had been reported to any drug over a period of 30 years.
 Almost 800 of these (about 0.13%) were classified as ‘uveitis’ (inflammation of the middle layer of the eye).
 A few years earlier, a new anti‐tuberculous drug,rifabutin, had been introduced and some 41 cases of uveitis were reported as suspected ADRs to this drug.
 In total, only 55 reactions of any kind had been reported with rifabutin by that time (i.e. 75% of them were uveitis).
 In this example, the expected proportion of uveitis reports (derived from placing all other drugs together) was 0.13% but the observed value for rifabutin was 75%.
 Dividing 75/0.13 yields a number well over 500 – this is known as the proportional reporting ratio (PRR).
 The ‘null value’ of a PRR is 1 and the calculation is made from a two‐by‐two table, as shown in Table 4.1.